(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at

-- Preheat the oven to 350° and line a 9×5 loaf pan with parchment paper (or grease with cooking spray).
+- Line a 9×5 loaf pan with parchment paper (or grease it well with cooking spray) and set aside.

 - Next, whisk together all of the wet ingredients in a large bowl.
-Next, add the dry ingredients to the wet ingredients, adding each one at a time.
+Once mixed, add the dry ingredients to the wet ingredients, adding each one at a time.

 - Once all of the dry ingredients are added, whisk the batter well until it is smooth and there are no lumps.
 Gently fold in any mix-ins, if adding, then let the batter rest for 10 minutes.

 - While the batter sits, preheat the oven to 350°F. After 10 minutes, transfer the batter to the lined loaf pan and bake at 350° for 1 hour and 15 minutes, or until a toothpick inserted in the center comes out clean.
 Once baked, let the pumpkin bread cool completely in the pan.

-- While the bread cools, mix together the optional frosting: heat the coconut butter slightly until it is warm and runny (in the microwave or on the stovetop).
-Once heated, add the maple syrup and dairy free milk/water to the coconut butter and mix until smooth.
-Start with 1 teaspoon of dairy free milk/water and add more until you reach the consistency you want for the frosting.
+- Once the bread has cooled completely, mix together the glaze: heat the coconut butter slightly until it is warm and runny (in the microwave or on the stovetop).
+Once heated, add the maple syrup and water to the coconut butter and mix until you have a smooth glaze.
+Start with 1 teaspoon of water and slowly add more until you reach the consistency you want for the frosting.

-- Once the bread is completely cooled, remove it from the pan and drizzle with the prepared frosting.
+- Remove the pumpkin bread from the pan and drizzle with the prepared glaze.
 Slice the bread and enjoy!

 - Store bread in an airtight container on the counter for 2-3 days, in the fridge for 4-5 days or in the freezer for 2-3 months.

 - If you use a different nut/seed butter instead of coconut butter you may not need to heat it.
 Coconut butter tends to harden, which is why I recommend heating it slightly to soften it.